MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-network-howto-vpn-tunnel.md

 ### Review the deployments for web tier and app tier and capture outputs

-1. Review the deployment completed successfully.
-Select Outputs.
+1. Review that the deployment completed successfully.
+Select **Outputs**.

     ![](./media/azure-stack-network-howto-vpn-tunnel/image7.png)

-3. Copy the first 4 values into your Notepad app.
+3. Copy the first four values into your Notepad app.

     ![](./media/azure-stack-network-howto-vpn-tunnel/image8.png)

-5. Repeat for 'AppTier' deployment.
+5. Repeat for **AppTier** deployment.

 ![](./media/azure-stack-network-howto-vpn-tunnel/image9.png)